jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 ![2pc example](https://jgao.io/2pc-example.png)

-2PC is a strongly consistent protocol with trade in availability.
+2PC is a strongly consistent protocol with a trade-off in availability.
 During the 2PC stage, data records from all participants must be locked to prevent conflicts from concurrent writes.
 This trade-off introduces several issues:

 - Some failures can result in deadlock leading to some participants never being able to resolve their transactions